francis-clairicia/EasyNetwork/docs/source/alternatives/unix_sockets/unix_datagram_servers.rst

 Refuse datagrams
 ^^^^^^^^^^^^^^^^

-Your UDP socket can receive datagrams from anywhere.
+Your UDP socket can receive datagrams from anyone with permission to send them.
 You may want to control who can send you information.

 .. literalinclude:: ../../_include/examples/alternatives/unix_datagram_servers/request_handler_explanation.py
    :pyobject: SkipDatagramRequestHandler.handle